 - Ability to manage multiple projects and the work of multiple staff.

-- Strong organizational skills and ability to meet deadlines, manage and prioritize multiple tasks and work with internal and external stakeholders simultaneously.
+- Strong organizational skills and ability to meet deadlines, manage multiple tasks and work with internal and external stakeholders simultaneously.

 - Self-motivated with the ability to work with little supervision.